THE PREMIER MARKETPLACE FOR REAL GEMS

 Emotionally, hemimorphite is a crystal known as the “Stone of Empathy,” inspiring selflessness and compassion.
 It amplifies positive emotions, elevates your mood, and boosts energy and enthusiasm.

-The mineral is thought to have a light-hearted and jovial presence known for sparking passion, creativity, gratitude, and happiness.
+Hemimorphite’s benefits are thought to bring you a light-hearted and jovial presence known for sparking passion, creativity, gratitude, and happiness.

 Spiritual Healing